AIntelligent/C-Softmax/README.md

-# Supplementary Material for "CSoftmax: A Contextual Softmax Operator Incorporating Row and Column Priorities"
+# Experimental Material for "CSoftmax: A Contextual Softmax Operator Incorporating Row and Column Priorities"

 This flder contains the experimental validation of all theorems for the purposed C-Softmax operator in the paper.